Finance for Communication Professionals (online)

 09:00 - 17:00

-The course fee is € 2,650 including tuition, course material and lunches.
-This fee does not include hotel accommodation.
+The course fee is € 2,650 including tuition and course materials.

 If you require hotel accommodation in Rotterdam, we recommend Novotel Rotterdam Brainpark, adjacent to the university.

 To receive a full refund, a written notice of cancellation must be send to firstname.lastname@example.org within a term of thirty (30) calendar days after receipt of the written confirmation of the registration, unless the start date of the course programme is within the term.